popcorn-official/pop-api/README.md

       Controller: MyRouteController,  // The controller to register.
       args: {                         // The arguments passed down to the
                                       // constructor of the controller.
+        basePath: 'example',          // The base path to register the routes
+                                      // to.
         service: myService,           // The content service for the
                                       // BaseContentController.
         name: 'John'                  // The additional arguments to pass to